 (SELECT uniqExact(accession_number) FROM global_markets.stocks_sec_edgar_index WHERE filing_date >= toDate('2026-04-01') AND filing_date <= toDate('2026-06-30')) AS q2_filings,

 (SELECT uniqExact(accession_number) FROM global_markets.stocks_sec_edgar_index WHERE filing_date = toDate('2026-06-30')) AS filings_jun30105 companies listed in the quarter, 435 splits executed, and 15402 ex-dividend events paid out.
-The filing count (235075) carries the disclosed gap: the index for June 30 — the quarter's last day — holds only 31 filings against thousands on neighboring days, so the quarter total is understated until the feed backfills.
+The filing count (235075) carries the disclosed gap: the index holds only 31 filings on June 30, the quarter's last day, and 34 on April 30, against thousands on neighboring days, so the quarter total clips TWO month-end days and is understated until the feed backfills.
+The month-end gap has its own diagnostic note.

 The calendar's ramp into quarter-end